 GAWR (Gross Axle Weight Rating) - is the maximum allowable weight that can be carried by a single axle (front or rear).
-These numbers are shown on the Safety Compliance Certification Label located on the driver's door or B-Pillar.
+These numbers are shown on the Safety Compliance Certification Label located on the B-Pillar or the edge of the driver's door.
 The total load on each axle must never exceed its GAWR.